ProfessionalCommunity Edition

 Copy the following list of candidate usernames:

-In the Payload settings field, click Paste to add the copied usernames to the list.
+In the Payload configuration field, click Paste to add the copied usernames to the list.
+Notice that the Payload count and Request count update to 101.
+These values reflect the number of payloads added and the requests the attack will send.

 The payload sets loaded with usernames